Terradue/api/source/data/concepts/rest.rst

 One of most important parameter to set in those REST commands is your API key which is configured in your profile page in the portal.

-REST API supports three forms of authentication:
+REST API supports two forms of authentication:

  - Basic authentication using your username and password.
  - Basic authentication using your username and API Key.